Autoeroticism: Safety

 A few autoerotic practices are considered unsafe, and sometimes even lead to death.
 These include autoerotic asphyxiation and self-bondage.
 The potential for injury or even death that exists while engaging in these practices rather than the partnered versions (erotic asphyxiation and bondage, respectively) becomes drastically increased due to the isolation and lack of assistance in the event of a problem.

 In other animal species

 Autoerotic behavior has been observed in many species, both in the wild and in captivity.
 Individuals of some species, such as apes and dolphins, have been known to create tools for autoerotic purposes.

 Increase of autoeroticism during COVID-19 pandemic

-Following the outbreak of the COVID-19 pandemic and the subsequent worldwide lockdown starting in March 2020, there was an increase in autoerotic sexual practices of 40% according to a study done by the International Journal of Impotence Research.
+Following the outbreak of the COVID-19 pandemic and the subsequent worldwide lockdown, there was an increase in autoerotic sexual practices of 40% according to a study done by the International Journal of Impotence Research.